Is Kvothe the Bloodless a Gary Stu (Mary Sue)?

 Katniss Everdeen: The Hunger Games Trilogy "Here's some advice.
 Stay alive." -Suzanne Collins, The Hunger Games.

-Physical Abilities: Like Rey, Katniss's physical abilities are already in place, but (especially if you'd read the books) you understand that her skills in hunting and archery were taught to her by her father at a young age.
-Which she kept up on out of necessity to help her family survive in the poor conditions of District 12, Panem.
-However, skilled in her prior abilities, her other survival skills pale in comparison, as shown in her time during the 74th Hunger Games.
-The narrative often shows how Katniss consistently struggles--and often fails--to survive until she is helped by either a patron or other Tributes.
+Physical Abilities: Like Rey, Katniss's physical abilities are already in place.
+If you've read the books, you understand that her skills in hunting and archery were taught to her by her father at a young age.
+She maintained this out of necessity to help her family survive in the poor conditions of District 12, Panem.
+However, skilled in her prior abilities, her other survival skills pale compared to her time during the 74th Hunger Games.
+The narrative often shows how Katniss struggles--and is often close to failing--to survive until she is helped by either a patron or other Tributes.
 We see this through the many times she learned something new and not something that she knew intuitively.
 Her physical abilities were limited.
 Therefore, gaining one AS point.

 Inner Struggles: Katniss keeps her circle of trust very tightly knit from the beginning.
 The boundaries of which are stretched throughout the trilogy more out of need than wanting to let people in.
-Eventually, she learns to trust those around her; Peeta, Haymitch, Cinna, and even Effie) in varying capacities.
-But in the end, her trust was betrayed when she found out that Coin was responsible for Prim's (Katniss's sister's) death.
+Eventually, she learns to trust those around her, Peeta, Haymitch, Cinna, Coin, and even Effie, in varying capacities.
+But in the end, her trust is betrayed when she finds out that Coin is responsible for Prim's (Katniss's sister's) death.
 Of course, nothing would or could prepare her for the repercussions of winning the 74th Hunger Games, the events that followed, and the PTSD brought on by horrible memories that haunted her.
-Dealing with all of this and choosing to push forward definitely warrants an AS point.
+Dealing with all this and pushing forward definitely warrants an AS point.

 Actions vs. Consequences: Unlike Rey, Katniss's actions have dire consequences throughout the trilogy.
-From small, snap decisions like running after the backpack at the cornucopia, which ultimately saved her life only moments later.
-To the man who was killed after her speech in district 11, then Cinna's brutal death, both as an ultimate result of winning the 74th Hunger Games and her rebellious acts since.
-All of which, of course, led her to become the Mockingjay and choose to fight than simply survive underground.
+From small, snap decisions like running after the backpack at the cornucopia, ultimately saving her life only moments later.
+To the man who was killed after her speech in District 11, then Cinna's brutal death, both as an ultimate result of winning the 74th Hunger Games and her rebellious acts before the 75th.
+All of this led her to become the Mockingjay and choose to fight rather than survive underground.
 Even the seemingly minor choice between Peeta and Gale.
-Pushing both away and pulling them in closer, nearly losing the important friendship she and Gale had shared since their childhood.
-Her choices in relationships always led to something big in her life, rather than something insignificant.
-Her actions and consequences earn her one more AS point.
+Pushing both away and pulling them in closer, nearly losing the important friendship she and Gale had shared since childhood.
+Her relationship choices always led to something big in her life rather than something insignificant.
+Her actions and the consequences they bring earn her one more AS point.

 Anti-Sue Rating: 3/3

-Final opinion: Katniss Everdeen is far from the title "Mary Sue."
+Final opinion: Katniss Everdeen is far from being a "Mary Sue."

 Paul Atreides: Dune "Fear is the mind-killer." -Frank Herbert, Dune

 Physical Abilities: To deny that Paul is a skilled fighter would be a moot point.
 However, questioning his growth as a fighter—or his many other skills, for that matter—is another topic entirely.
-As he seems to reach a god-like level early on and plateau.
-Any struggle is won with the sort of ease that we find in the heroes from 1960's Sci-fi or Fantasy novels.
+He reaches a god-like level early on and plateaus.
+Any struggle is won with the ease we find in the heroes from 1960s Sci-fi or Fantasy novels.
 His ability to lead is innate, as is his ability to survive on Arakis, many times without prior knowledge of how.
-Yes, I understand that "He shall know your ways as though born to them." but that only goes to help "The Chosen One" narrative plot armor found so often in the '60s and on in modern media such as Star Wars, as mentioned above.
-The problem with having a "chosen one" as the main character is that they rarely struggle with or learn from mistakes.
+Yes, I understand that "He shall know your ways as though born to them." but that only goes to help "The Chosen One" narrative plot armor found so often in the '60s and in modern media such as Star Wars, as mentioned above.
+The problem with having a "chosen one" as the main character is that they rarely struggle with or learn from their mistakes.
 Let alone learn anything new at all.
 And therefore, Paul is robbed of one AS point.

 Inner Struggles: Losing his father on Arakis and wanting revenge/justice for House Atreides is a huge driving factor for Paul.
 But even with his desire, he loses sight of it quite quickly when he accepts his name as Muad'Dib, and his desire to win Arakis back for the Fremen becomes higher than anything else on his list of things to do.
 During this time, he rarely has to convince himself that it is the right thing to do.
 He accepts it as pure fact because of, once again, COS (Chosen One Syndrome).

 One of the most powerful moments in the book happens at the very beginning when he has to face fear, and we are given this beautifully prolific line, "I must not fear.
 Fear is the mind-killer.
 Fear is the little-death that brings total obliteration.
 I will face my fear.
 I will permit it to pass over me and through me.
 And when it has gone past, I will turn the inner eye to see its path."
-Paul conquers fear at the beginning of the story when facing the Reverend Mother of the Bene Gesserit.
+Paul conquers fear at the story's beginning when facing the Reverend Mother of the Bene Gesserit.
 Which, no doubt, is a fantastic scene.
-However, when Paul has to face fear once again, all he has to do is say those words, and his fear melts away, as though he never has to deal with any fear ever again.
-Not as a teen nor as an adult.
-And I doubt very much that anyone, chosen one or not, would be able to dismiss fear so easily without more practice than placing their hand in a box.
-And, therefore, loses one AS point in this category, as well.
+However, when Paul has to face fear again, all he has to do is say those words, and his fear melts away, as though he never has to deal with any fear again, not as a teen or an adult.
+And I doubt that anyone, Chosen One or not, could dismiss fear so easily without more practice than placing their hand in a box.
+Therefore, he loses one AS point in this category, as well.

 Actions vs. Consequences: As a victim of COS, Paul's actions are hardly his own.
-Driven by destiny, prophecy, his mother, the Bene Gesserit, the Fremen, etc., he rarely has a choice of his own and therefore has very few negative consequences that are his own.
-Like Rey, we are robbed of knowing how he deals with any results and thus loses another AS point.
+Driven by destiny, prophecy, his mother, the Bene Gesserit, the Fremen, etc., he rarely has a choice of his own and, therefore, has few negative consequences.
+Like Rey, we are robbed of knowing how he deals with results and thus loses another AS point.

 Anti-Stu Rating: 0/3